DIR-LAB/FaultyRank/README.md

 $ python fsaging.py -i [path_to_data/partitioned_data.txt]
 ```

-- Please follow [FileSystemAgingCustomized](https://github.com/SaishaKamat/Git_Personal/blob/master/FaultyRank_Personal/client/README.md) for customization.
+- Please follow [FileSystemAgingCustomized](https://github.com/DIR-LAB/FaultyRank/client/README.md) for customization.

-## Metadata Extraction
+## Step 2: Metadata Extraction
 Lustre metadata is stored in two places:
 1) The metadata like FID, LINKEA and LOVEA are stored in the Extended Attributes (EA) of the local inodes.
-2) The DIRENT metadata between the directory and its sub-directories or files are stored as the content of the directory.
+2) The DIRENT metadata between the directory and its sub-directories or files are stored as the content of the directory file.

 To extract Lustre metadata, we scan the extended attributes of inodes and the contents of directories of all MDS and OSS servers in our network.
 A partial graph is created on each server.
 This graph contains a list of edges, where each edge has a source vertex and destination vertex, each representing a Lustre directory, file, or stripe object.
 All the vertices have a unique global FID.

 - Run the scripts in `FaultyRank/scanner/mds_scanner` on each MDS nodes to extract metadata from MDS node and create a partial graph.